You are here

 Our risk-based approach to regulating therapeutic goods is designed to ensure that the level of regulation matches the risks posed by particular therapeutic goods.

-Medical devices including in vitro diagnostic (IVD) devices are assessed against the Essential Principles and in line with their intended purpose and risk-based classification.
+Medical devices including IVD medical devices are assessed against the Essential Principles and in line with their intended purpose and risk-based classification.
 The regulatory framework for medical devices spans the life of the device and includes:

 - pre-market assessment: conformity assessment